mjbradvica/personal-website-articles/2022/avoid-component-events-in-vue.md

 </script>
 ```

-Components events are by default not type safe.
-They offer you the ability to add in type safety like so.
+Components events are, by default, not type safe.
+They offer you the ability to add in type safety like so:

 ```typescript
 <script setup lang="ts">